-PIETM was created, written, designed and produced by Dr. David G. Blumenkrantz, founder and Executive Director of the Center for Youth & Community, Inc., a non-profit organization in Glastonbury CT that has provided training and consultation around the world on education, youth & community development, public health, emergency preparedness and public policy.
+PIETM was created, written, designed and produced by Dr. David G. Blumenkrantz, founder and Executive Director of the Center for Youth & Community, Inc., an organization in Glastonbury CT that has provided training and consultation around the world on education, youth & community development, public health, emergency preparedness and public policy.

 It Takes A Whole Child To Raise A Village and a Whole Village to Make A PIE

 PIETM is an exemplar of youth and community development through rites of passage, which is a central focus of the Center’s work.
 It addresses three fundamental questions related to rites of passage: